 Nancy Dee is a UK based label, which designs and manufactures all its clothes locally.
 The company aims to use sustainable fabrics where possible and the life-cycle of each item is carefully monitored so that it has as little effect on the environment as possible.
 For example, leftovers from the design stage go towards making samples for next season or can be recycled into new designs.

 The fabrics are produced from renewable, natural resources, including soya bean fabric, bamboo, and organic cotton.
 Furthermore, Nancy Dee uses a synthetic material called Modal, which is derived from beechwood and extracted in an environmentally sustainable way.

 Other eco-friendly aspects of the company include using acid-free tissue paper and recyclable cardboard for shipping, shipping products via sea rather than air to reduce carbon emissions, reproducing all look-books online, and sourcing all print, packaging, and labels locally.

 Nancy Dee uses a synthetic material called Modal, which is derived from beechwood and extracted in an environmentally sustainable way.
 Image Credit: Nancy Dee.

 Another UK based label, The North Circular is notable for two main reasons: it is the co-creation of supermodels Lily Cole and Katherine Poulton, and the clothes are hand-knitted by grannies.
 The company motto of ‘Knitted by grannies, supported by supermodels’ says it all.

 Behind this fun public image, there are also some serious green credentials.
-The clothes are made from 100% locally-sourced wool, only natural dyes are used when colouring the wool and packaging is kept to a minimum.
+The clothes are made from 100% locally-sourced wool, only natural dyes are used when coloring the wool, and packaging is kept to a minimum.